rokugang/fault-challenge/README.md

 # Automotive Fault Detection

-Built for the Doutor-IE ML challenge.
-This detects rich air-fuel mixture at idle plus low battery voltage using OBD-II scanner data from Brazilian vehicles.
+**Author**: Rohit Gangupantulu

+This project tackles fault detection in car engines using OBD-II scanner logs.
+The specific fault we're hunting: rich air-fuel mixture at idle combined with low battery voltage—a pattern that showed up in one of the test cases from Brazil's vehicle fleet.

+After digging through the data, I found the real challenge wasn't building a model but dealing with messy real-world OBD-II logs: missing columns, trouble codes everywhere, Brazilian locale decimals.
+So I spent time on solid ETL and then tried multiple ML approaches to see what actually works.

 ## Quick Start